A question we received from a client inspired this here blog:

 Day 27 – you chase the GP

-Day 36 – GP sends back your full report to the insurer (100s of pages)
+Day 36 – GP sends back the report to the insurer

-Day 40 – after trawling through the full report, the insurer has to write back to the GP for further information
+Day 40 – after reviewing the incomplete report, the insurer has to write back to the GP for further information

 Day 44 – GP says they never received this request